 There are two factors in particular that we are not yet including that we’d like to address.

 The first is project application reviews.
 These reviews are a critical part of the lifecycle of a new project on Drupal.org, but because we are making the Project Application Revamp a key priority for the first part of 2017, this was not our focus in this initial update.
 We may revisit this factor as the Project Application Revamp initiative gets underway.

-The second is camp organization.
-We know that there are many individuals and organizations who invest heavily in Drupal Camps, and this has been a critical part of the project’s success.
-However, at this time our data about the individuals and organizations who participate in camp organization is purely self-reported, and therefore too vulnerable to manipulation to include in the algorithm at this time.
-In the future we hope we can find a responsible way to measure and credit this kind of contribution.
+The second is the camp organization.
+We know that there are many individuals and organizations that invest heavily in Drupal Camps, and this has been a critical part of the project’s success.
+However, at this time our data about the individuals and organizations who participate in the camp organization is purely self-reported, and therefore too vulnerable to manipulation to include in the algorithm at this time.
+In the future, we hope we can find a responsible way to measure and credit this kind of contribution.

 How often will the algorithm change?
 Who governs these changes?

 As this is our first major change to the marketplace ranking system since the launch of issue credits, we may need to make some small adjustments in the first weeks following the launch.
-However, we know that too frequent changes to the incentive structure will be frustrating for the individuals and organizations who are contributing to the project.
-Therefore, after the initial tuning we intend to update the marketplace ranking system on a roughly 6 month cycle.
+However, we know that too frequent changes to the incentive structure will be frustrating for the individuals and organizations that are contributing to the project.
+Therefore, after the initial tuning, we intend to update the marketplace ranking system on a roughly 6-month cycle.